 The food forest with stone walls and earth-backed swales moves through the landscape to rabbit and chicken houses, which combine manures in a system that creates a cubic meter of compost every five weeks.
 That goes to the main crop garden, a shade-covered kitchen garden.

 The surplus fertilizer (compost) goes to food forest trees and the nursery.
 The runoff from the nursery goes through to the kitchen garden.

 The accommodation building has an office, a classroom, and eight bedrooms.
 It’s two stories high and made with earth brick and straw bale.
 The roof has a beautiful garden made up of wicking beds.”

 Now that Greening the Desert is expanding out through the schools, villages, and towns, the hope is that the project will be replicated in locations throughout Jordan and the region.
-You can see more about it here.

 I read a poignant story of a Palestinian woman who grew up in the largest refugee camp in Jordan—Baqaa.
 Wanting to better herself, Abu ElHajj did what it took to become a teacher.
 But she did not like the crowded sameness of the houses where she lived and the traffic and pollution.
-She saved until she had enough to buy a minuscule, postage-stamp-size plot of land—656 square yards in the Dead Sea Valley.
+She saved until she had enough to buy a miniscule, postage-stamp-size plot of land—656 square yards in the Dead Sea Valley.